Hamburger

 Vietnam

-Generally, non-compete provisions are permissible, but the labor authorities have taken the view that labor documents may only deal with labor matters while an employee is employed, and covenants in a labor contract that are drafted to survive termination of the labor relationship are not enforceable.
-It is uncertain how the courts would interpret this.
-Given this, it is recommended that any non-competes that are intended to survive termination of the labor relationship also be included in a separate standalone contract between the employer and employee outside the labor contract, as such agreement is treated as a civil agreement and covenants therein may survive termination of the labor relationship.
+It is recommended that any non-competes that are intended to survive termination of the labor relationship be included in a separate standalone contract between the employer and employee outside the labor contract, as such agreement is treated as a civil agreement and covenants therein may survive termination of the labor relationship.
+This approach has become more common and is supported by some court cases.

 Customer non-solicits